Aparajita Sarangi

 Aparajita Sarangi (née Mishra; born 8 October 1969) is an Indian politician from the Bharatiya Janata Party and the incumbent Member of Parliament from Bhubaneswar.
 A former Odisha cadre Indian Administrative Service (IAS) officer of the 1994 batch, Sarangi quit her job and joined the BJP on 27 November 2018 to contest the 2019 Indian general election.
 She was fielded against Biju Janata Dal's Arup Patnaik.

 Sarangi was awarded with the Shakti Samman in 2012.
 She had last served as the Joint Secretary in the Ministry of Rural Development and has also worked as Bhubaneswar Municipal Commissioner and secretary of the state's mass education department.
 Her husband, Santosh Sarangi, is also an IAS officer of the same batch.

 Early life and education

 Aparajita was born to Ajit Mishra and Kusum Mishra in Muzaffarpur district of Bihar on 8 October 1969.
 Her father Ajit was a professor of English.

 She passed matriculation from Mount Carmel School, Bhagalpur, Bihar.
-She was the head of the School Cabinet.
 She graduated in English (Honours) from S.M.
 College, Bhagalpur University.
 She cleared the Civil Services Examination in 1994 at the age of 24.